taneishi/AqueousSolubility/README.md

 *Small molecules* are still a large percentage of *drug discovery* candidates due to their ease of handling and use.
 Screening is one of the initial steps in drug discovery for small molecules, and *virtual screening* is a computational approach to this process.

-Virtual screening used *molecular descriptors* calculated from the structure of a compound as features, prior to the introduction of *deep learning*, DL.
+Prior to the introduction of *deep learning*, DL, virtual screening used *molecular descriptors* calculated from the structure of a compound as features.
 Molecular descriptors are mainly composed of two components: experimental measurements such as physicochemical properties, and theoretically defined quantities such as geometric properties.
 In particular, molecular descriptors that are determined from the existence and frequency of substructures, which is one of the geometrical properties, are called *chemical fingerprints*.